Peytoncl/Simulation/README.md

 # Documentation

-I will be documenting my progress and how things work on the Trello, you can find it [here](https://trello.com/b/c9LJCuyt/simulation)
+I will be documenting my findings and progress and how things work on the Trello, you can find it [here](https://trello.com/b/c9LJCuyt/simulation)